Scientific Name

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
 Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
 A layer of grit on the compost's surface prevents moisture from accumulating around the base of the stems.

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attack often occurs as a result of damage to stems by insects.
+Keeping Stapelias and their roots free of pests such as mealybugs is the key to success, as fungal attack often occurs due to insect damage to stems.

 See more at How to Grow and Care for Stapelia.